Queensland: Independent governance

 A public meeting was held in 1851 to consider the proposed separation of Queensland from New South Wales.
-On 6 June 1859, Queen Victoria signed Letters Patent to form the separate colony of Queensland as a self-governing Crown colony with responsible government.
+On 6 June 1859, Queen Victoria signed letters patent to form the separate colony of Queensland as a self-governing Crown colony with responsible government.
 Brisbane was selected as the capital city.
 On 10 December 1859, a proclamation was read by George Bowen, the first Governor of Queensland, formally establishing Queensland as a separate colony from New South Wales.
 On 22 May 1860 the first Queensland election was held and Robert Herbert, Bowen's private secretary, was appointed as the first Premier of Queensland.

 In 1865, the first rail line in the state opened between Ipswich and Grandchester.
-Queensland's economy expanded rapidly in 1867 after James Nash discovered gold on the Mary River near the town of Gympie, sparking a gold rush.
+Queensland's economy expanded rapidly in 1867 after James Nash discovered gold on the Mary River near the town of Gympie, sparking a gold rush and saving the Colony of Queensland from near economic collapse.
 While still significant, they were on a much smaller scale than the gold rushes of Victoria and New South Wales.

 Immigration to Australia and Queensland, in particular, began in the 1850s to support the state economy.
 During the period from the 1860s until the early 20th century, many labourers, known at the time as Kanakas, were brought to Queensland from neighbouring Pacific Island nations to work in the state's sugar cane fields.
-Some of these people had been kidnapped under a process known as blackbirding or press-ganging, and their employment conditions constituted an allegedly-exploitative form of indentured labour.
+Some of these people had been kidnapped under a process known as blackbirding or press-ganging, and their employment conditions constituted an allegedly exploitative form of indentured labour.
 Italian immigrants entered the sugar cane industry from the 1890s.

-During the 1890s, the six Australian colonies, including Queensland, held a series of referendums that culminated in the Federation of Australia on 1 January 1901.
+During the 1890s, the six Australian colonies, including Queensland, held a series of referendums which culminated in the Federation of Australia on 1 January 1901.
 During this time, Queensland had a population of half a million people.
-Since then, Queensland has remained a federated state within Australia.
+Since then, Queensland has remained a federated state within Australia, and its population has significantly grown.